Isles of Scilly

 Overview ⁞ The Isles of Scilly, off the coast of Cornwall, form an archipelago of over 100 islands, of which five are inhabited: St Mary’s, Tresco, St Martin’s, Bryher, and St Agnes.
 Known for their mild climate, white sandy beaches, and clear waters, the islands offer unique flora and fauna.
 Tresco Abbey Gardens showcases subtropical plants, while St Mary’s is the main hub with its harbour at Hugh Town.
 The islands are surrounded by rocky outcrops, wildlife sanctuaries, and scenic coastlines, giving them a character unlike anywhere else in England.

-The administrative boundary of Isles of Scilly can be viewed on OpenStreetMap: District Boundary of Isles of Scilly.
+The administrative boundary of Isles of Scilly can also be viewed on OpenStreetMap: District Boundary of Isles of Scilly.

 Key Facts about Isles of Scilly